Jayveeeee24/Jayveeeee24/README.md

 Field of Interests:
 -My interest are in various fields especially in the Science and Technology.
 -I enjoy coding and creating programs as well as programming challenges
--I also emjoy activities outside programming such as playing video games or chess
+-I also enjoy activities outside programming such as playing video games or chess

 How to Reach me:
-You can reach me here on github by leaving a comment in any of my projects!
+You can reach me here on github by leaving a comment in any of my projects! jayveejimenez32@gmail.com